PhonologicalCorpusTools/SLPAA/docs/source/orientation_module.rst

 If absolute orientation is being coded, there must be a module for each hand in the sign (i.e., a two handed sign would have at least two orientation modules and and a one-handed sign would have at least one orientation module).

+Note that directions on the horizontal axis can be set to either be absolute (right / left) or relative (ipsilateral / contralateral).
+The default is to use relative directions, but this can be changed in the :ref:`global_settings`.

 The selection options included in this module are outlined below:

 **1) This module applies to**